EkthaReddy/RISC-V-Single-Cycle-Processor/README.md

 #### ‣ Datapath

 All this combined together with the appropriate logic flow will give the architecture of MIPS.
-## What to expect from this repository?
+## What does the repository contain?

 You can expect four things which will be given for every modules
 ### Verilog Code: